frankzappasmustache/CS140_JAVA/assignments/week4/self_check/chapter5.md

 ---
 ### For each of the following *while* loops, state how many times the loop will execute its body.
 Remember that "zero," "infinity," and "unknown" are legal answers.
 Also, what is the output of the code in each case?:
 > a.
+> - Loop will execute 10 times (until it reaches 91 -- adding 10 to x at this point would put it at 101)
+> - The output is 1 11 21 31 41 51 61 71 81 91 (x is printed, and then 10 is added to it each subsequent time through the while loop)
 ```java
 int x = 1;